Get Better Quotes 35+

-Sole Proprietors, Partners and LLC Members are excluded from coverage, but may elect to be included.
+Sole Proprietors, Partners and LLC Members are excluded from coverage by default, but may elect to be included.

-To be included for coverage sole proprietors and partners must file a written election with the insurer for whom workers' compensation is obtained in order to be included in coverage.
+To be included for coverage sole proprietors and partners must file a written election with the insurance company where workers' compensation is obtained in order to be included in coverage.